About meDaniel Kordan

 Nikon D800, Nikon D810, D810A

 Nikkor 70-200 f/2.8,

 Nikkor 14 f/2.8,

 Tripods and heads: Gitzo.

 What is the difference between workshop, tour and expedition?

 Tour: We bring you at amazing locations at exact time!
 We help you to setup cameras and travel a lot at places we know well.
 We are short in time to make so many tuition sessions as we can do during workshop.
-In the field we work altogether.
+We work altogether in the field .
 Suitable for beginners.

 Expedition: we use all our time to work hard on our photography!
 We have almost no time for tuition, but we work shoulder to shoulder, sharing our secrets and tips.
 You may always consult with a leader.
 You should know your camera settings very well, it is not suitable for beginners.
-If you are beginner you can join the expedition, but do not expect that we will have time for tuition.
-Expedition schedule is usually packed with hikes, sessions and hard work on a subject.
+If you are beginner you can join the expedition, but do not expect that we will have plenty of time for tuition.
+Expedition schedule is usually packed with hikes, sessions and hard work on a subject shoulder to shoulder.

 Photography tours and workshops are the best way to travel with fellow photographers.
 We have a special schedule that help you to take best possible photos.
 We usually learn a lot from each other and have so much fun!